 Put these gluten free sausage balls on your party food table and watch them disappear.
 Cheese and sausage combine to make the perfect savory bite!

 I used to love sausage balls back in my BC days (before Celiac) and though there are several recipes out there using gluten free Bisquick, I never buy the stuff.
-I have enough flours at home that I don’t need to add another one to the mix, so I decided I’d make these completely from scratch with my own flour blend.
+I have enough flours at home that I don't need to add another one to the mix (it's so expensive anyway), so I decided I'd make these completely from scratch with my own flour blend.

-- Add sausage.
-I use Jimmy Dean regular breakfast sausage.
-It’s labeled gluten free.
+- Sausage – I use Jimmy Dean All Natural breakfast sausage, which is gluten free.

 I love the original sausage balls, but if you're looking to change things up a bit, here are some ideas: